Tool Review

 The strongest fit is a SaaS team running affiliate or referral growth on top of recurring subscriptions.
 Stripe integration is especially important here because it keeps commission tracking, recurring attribution, and payout logic close to the billing events that actually matter.

-If you are building a shortlist from the best tools to run an affiliate program route, Rewardful is one of the more straightforward options to evaluate.
+If you are building a shortlist from the best affiliate software for SaaS route, Rewardful is one of the more straightforward options to evaluate.
 It is also relevant in the broader affiliate management reviews category for teams that do not want enterprise partner complexity.

 Rewardful uses subscription tiers, so ROI depends on how quickly affiliate revenue offsets software cost and admin time.
 For a lean SaaS team, the savings often show up in launch speed and cleaner recurring commission handling rather than in advanced enterprise controls.